kubeflow/website/content/docs/examples/resources.md

 {{% blocks/content-item title="Getting started with Kubeflow Pipelines"
   date="November 16, 2018"
   url="https://cloud.google.com/blog/products/ai-machine-learning/getting-started-kubeflow-pipelines" %}}
-In this article, we’ll describe how you can tackle ML workflow operations with Kubeflow Pipelines, and then we’ll highlight some examples that you can try yourself.
+This article describes how you can tackle ML workflow operations with Kubeflow Pipelines, and highlights some examples that you can try yourself.
 The examples revolve around a TensorFlow ‘taxi fare tip prediction’ model, with data pulled from a public BigQuery dataset of Chicago taxi trips.
 {{% /blocks/content-item %}}